 U.S. border control is a serious affair.
 Bringing a firearm into the country is generally illegal if you are not a U.S. resident.

 Federal Law governs the transport of firearms into the United States.
-Exceptions include traveling to the U.S. for hunting or shooting competition.
+Exceptions include traveling to the U.S. for hunting or shooting competitions.

 Exporting weapons requires a license from either the DDTC (Department of State's Directorate of Defense Trade Controls) or the BIS (Department of Commerce's Bureau of Industry and Security).
 This depends on the distinction between barrel length above.

 That's never a great start to a trip.